Beyond the 4% Rule: How Much Can You Spend in Retirement?

 However you slice it, the biggest mistake you can make with the 4% rule is thinking you have to follow it to the letter.
-It can be used as a starting point—and a basic guideline on how much to save for retirement—25x (or the inverse of 4%) of what you’ll need in the first year of a 30-year retirement from your portfolio.
+It can be used as a starting point—and a basic guideline to help you save for retirement.
+If you want $40,000 from your portfolio in the first year of a 30-year retirement, increasing annually with inflation, with high confidence your savings will last, using the 4% rule would require you to have $1 million dollars in retirement.
 But after that, we suggest adopting a personalized spending rate, based on your situation, investments, and risk tolerance, and then regularly updating it.
 Further, our research suggests that, on average, spending decreases in retirement.
 It doesn't stay constant (adjusted for inflation) as suggested by the 4% rule.

 How do you determine your personalized spending rate?
 Start by asking yourself these questions:

 1. How long do you want to plan for?
 Obviously you don’t know exactly how long you’ll live, and it’s not a question that many people want to ponder too deeply.
 But to get a general idea, you should carefully consider your health and life expectancy, using data from the Social Security Administration and your family history.
 Also consider your tolerance for managing the risk of outliving your assets, access to other resources if you draw down your portfolio (for example, Social Security, a pension, or annuities), and other factors.
 This can help you determine your planning horizon.